Letztes Update: 13. Februar 2026

 Antwort der Redaktion

-Marathon runners often use specific strategies to manage their speed throughout the race.
-One common approach is to start at a slightly slower pace and gradually increase speed as the race progresses.
-This helps conserve energy for the latter stages of the marathon.
+Marathon runners often employ specific strategies to manage their speed.
+One common approach is the negative split, where runners start at a slower pace and gradually increase their speed in the second half of the race.
+This strategy helps conserve energy and can lead to a faster overall time.

 Last updated 3 mins ago